lbasyal/ASX_Announcements_Viewer/README.md

-# ASX_Announcements_Viewer
+# ASX Announcements Viewer

-You can test the functionality with running the comand "streamlit run test.py"
+You can test the functionality by running the command `streamlit run test.py`.